GravityPDF/gravity-pdf-documentation/docs/v6/templates/invoice-vertex.md

 Invoice templates can only be used with forms that [include a Gravity Forms Product field](https://docs.gravityforms.com/product/).
 If you try to use the invoice on a form without any products (or conditional products where no product is included for a specific entry) an error message will be shown in the PDF.
 If you do have conditional Products, [enable PDF Conditional Logic to match](../users/setup-pdf.md#enable-conditional-logic).

-If you have the [Gravity Wiz eCommerce Fields perk](#gravity-forms-ecommerce-fields) and the form includes the Tax field, [tax-inclusive pricing in the PDF invoice](#enable-tax-inclusive-pricing) is automatically disabled.
+If you have the [Gravity Wiz eCommerce Fields perk](#gravity-forms-ecommerce-fields) or [EU VAT plugin](https://geekontheroad.com/eu-vat-for-gravity-forms/) and your form includes a Tax field, [tax-inclusive pricing in the PDF invoice](#enable-tax-inclusive-pricing) is automatically disabled.
 You cannot use tax-inclusive and tax-exclusive pricing together.

 The 2.x invoice templates require Gravity PDF version 6.0 or higher to correctly function.